Getting Started with SenseDeep

 last hour, day, week or custom date range.

 Selecting a lambda function from the function list will display detailed graphs and metrics for the function.

 The graphs shows function performance including the number of invocations, concurrent executions, errors and the average duration.
 You can select the graphed period to be per hour, day, week, month or custom period using the period button at the top right.
 Next to that is the interval period which defines the metric sample size.
 You can set this to be 5 minutes, one hour or one day.

 Below the graphs are key performance indicators for the most recent period.
 These statistics include the number of cold starts and the estimated cost for the function per month.

-Below the numeric widgets is a searchable list of function invocations ordered to put the most recent invocations at the top.
-Click on any invocation to display the full invocation details.
+Below the numeric widgets is a searchable list of function traces ordered to put the most recent invocations at the top.
+Click on any trace to display the full invocation and details.